WebAssembly/tool-conventions/ProducersSection.md

 ## Tool-version set string

-A tool-version set string is possibly-empty, comma-deliminted list where each contained tool name string is unique.
+A tool-version set string a is possibly-empty, comma-delimited list where each contained tool name string is unique.

 Pattern (ignoring uniqueness requirement):